hrlewis1974/ww_modelling_spec/Readme.md

 The following performance assessment criteria are adopted:

 * PDWF Velocity
-  * <0.5 m/s – Particularly low velocities and high risk of siltation issues;
+  * less than 0.5 m/s – Particularly low velocities and high risk of siltation issues;
-  * >= 0.5 and <0.75 m/s – Low velocity and potential siltation issues;
+  * greater than or equal to 0.5 and <0.75 m/s – Low velocity and potential siltation issues;
-  * >0.75m/s – Acceptable velocity.
+  * greater than 0.75m/s – Acceptable velocity.

 See Appendix H - Example System Performance Figures  for example figure output.